BlackPhrase/Overboost/README.md

 ## Building

-Currently buildable on Windows using MinGW (v9.2.0 to be specific, but a lower version will also be fine as long as it supports C11 and C++17 standards)
+Currently buildable on Windows using CMake and MinGW (v9.2.0 to be specific, but a lower version will also be fine as long as it supports C11 and C++17 standards).
+Only Debug version is buildable at the moment

 ## Installation and Running